-When her clients report out-of-alignment schedules, Lea often recommends a “freedom week” to reset their relationship with time.
+When her clients report out-of-alignment schedules, Lea has often recommended a “freedom week” to reset their relationship with time.
 “Cancel everything in your calendar for just one week,” she advises.
 “Tell people you can’t make it, with no justifications and no excuses.”

-For some, this is a great way to learn to reclaim their time and transform how they schedule it in the future.
+This is a great way for some people to learn how to reclaim their time and transform how they schedule it in the future.

 Even if taking a whole week off isn’t possible, small changes can be just as powerful, Lea maintains.
-For example, schedule regular chunks of Web-free time and restrict social-media visits to brief periods each day.
-You may find these little windows open opportunities to relax, see a problem in a new way, or redirect your energy toward the things in life you cherish most.
+For example, schedule regular chunks of Web-free time and restrict social media visits to brief periods each day.
+You may find these little windows open opportunities to relax, see a problem in a new way, or redirect energy toward the things in life you cherish most.